 Part Pirates of the Caribbean, part Caesar’s Palace shopping mall, COSI’s oceanic education section is far and away its most elaborate.
 Wander through a fictional shipwreck, turn a corner, and you’re met with a towering statue of Poseidon, and kids spraying water at him.

 Beyond that, you’ll step into a mini-submarine and pilot a ROV around the ocean deep.
-Afterwards, make sure to check out the “lily pad” and watershed areas, the odd live animal exhibit in the museum with creatures endemic to the Central Ohio watershed.
-For those who just want to relax in The Ocean, find the headphones near Poseidon that play selections from
+Afterwards, make sure to check out the Lily Pad area where you’ll learn about the Central Ohio watershed and the creatures endemic to it.

 Three underrated areas you should visit at COSI